 Elliott Sigal has served as a Non-Executive Director since February 2015 and also serves as a member of our Corporate Governance and Nominating Committee.
 He formerly served as a Non-Executive Director of Adaptimmune Limited since September 2014.
 Dr. Sigal is a former Executive Vice President and member of the Board of Directors of Bristol-Myers Squibb.
 He joined BMS in 1997 as head of Applied Genomics, went on to head Discovery Research followed by clinical development and ultimately served as Chief Scientific Officer and President of R&D from 2004 until 2013.
 Dr. Sigal serves as a board member for the Mead Johnson Nutrition Company, Spark Therapeutics and the Melanoma Research Alliance.
 He also serves as a senior advisor to the healthcare team of NEA and consults for several biotechnology companies.
-Dr. Sigal holds an M.D. from the University of Chicago and trained in Internal Medicine and Pulmonary Medicine at the University of California, San Francisco, where he was a member of our board include his extensive experience in the pharmaceutical industry and his years of experience in his leadership roles as a director and executive officer.
+Dr. Sigal holds an M.D. from the University of Chicago and trained in Internal Medicine and Pulmonary Medicine at the University of California, San Francisco, where he was on faculty from 1988 to 1992.
+He also holds a B.S., M.S, and Ph.D. in engineering from Purdue University.
+Our Board of Directors believes Dr. Sigal's qualifications to serve as a member of our board include his extensive experience in the pharmaceutical industry and his years of experience in his leadership roles as a director and executive officer.